Kernel Intelligence

 - Traceable outputs via

-- No full AST optimizer yet (current evaluator is token/RPN based).
+- No full AST optimizer yet; the evaluator is still token/RPN based.

-- No built-in topological cycle rejection API yet; avoid circular formula graphs at user level.
+- No built-in public API for cycle rejection yet; avoid circular derivation graphs.

 Run Validation